 Types and Characteristics of Occasional Pests

-- Silverfish – Like the name suggests, silverfish are silver or shiny grey in color.
-They grow between ½ and 1 inch long and are notoriously difficult to eliminate.
+Silverfish – Like the name suggests, silverfish are silver or shiny grey in color.
+They grow between ½ and 1 inch long.
 Their primary food source is molds and organic matter, though they can also eat through fabrics and paper.
+For this reason, it is important to learn how to get rid of silverfish.
 They are commonly found in attics, basements, and crawl spaces, as well as kitchens, bathrooms, and bookshelves.

 Along with these insects, other occasional pests can also make their way into homes.
 Though most of these pests do not harm people or pets, the presence of them in your home is still uncomfortable and prompt extermination is preferred.

 An abundance of these pests might also lead to other pest problems.
 Spiders often collect in a home with an infestation of pests that provide a sustainable food source for them.
 Opossums, birds, bats, armadillos, and other wildlife eat insects as well, and may be drawn to your home if you have a pest problem.
 Unlike centipedes, earwigs, and the other occasional pests, spiders and wildlife can be dangerous for your home and family.